Carbonyldiimidazole: Preparation

-The purity of CDI can be determined by the amount of CO2 that is formed upon hydrolysis.
+The purity of CDI can be determined by the amount of CO2 gas that is formed upon exposure to water.

 Use in synthesis

 CDI is mainly employed to convert amines into amides, carbamates, ureas.
 It can also be used to convert alcohols into esters.

 Acid derivatives

 The formation of amide is promoted by CDI.
 Although the reactivity of CDI is less than acid chlorides, it is more easily handled and avoids the use of thionyl chloride in acid chloride formation, which can cause side reactions.
 An early application of this type of reaction was noted in the formation of peptide bonds (with CO_{2} formation as a driving force).
 The proposed mechanism for the reaction between a carboxylic acid and CDI is presented below.

 In the realm of peptide synthesis, this product may be treated with an amine such as that found on an amino acid to release the imidazole group and couple the peptides.
 The side products, carbon dioxide and imidazole, are relatively innocuous.
 Racemization of the amino acids also tends to be minimal, reflecting the mild reaction conditions.

 CDI can also be used for esterification, although alcoholysis requires heat or the presence of a potent nucleophiles as sodium ethoxide, or other strong bases like NaH.
 This reaction has generally good yield and wide scope, although forming the ester from tertiary alcohols when the acid reagent has a relatively acidic α-proton is troublesome, since C-C condensations can occur, though this itself may be a desirable reaction.
 A similar reaction involving thiols and selenols can yield the corresponding esters.
 The alcohol reaction can also be used to form glycosidic bonds.

 Similarly, an acid can be used in the place of an alcohol to form the anhydride, although dicyclohexylcarbodiimide is a more typical reagent.
 The equilibrium can be shifted in the favor of the anhydride by utilizing an acid in a 2:1 ratio that forms an insoluble salt with the imidazole.
 Typical acids are trifluoro- and trichloroacetic acids.
 Symmetric anhydrides can thus be formed by replacing this trifluoro- or trichloroacetyl group with the acid that was used to form the original reagent.

 Another related reaction is the reaction of formic acid with CDI to form the formylized imidazole.
 This reagent is a good formylating agent and can regenerate the unsubstituted imidazole (with formation of carbon monoxide) upon heating.

 Yet another reaction involves the acylation of triphenylalkelynephosphoranes.